 Whyte, Kyle Powys.
 2016.
 “Indigenous Experience, Environmental Justice and Settler Colonialism.”
 In Nature and Experience: Phenomenology and the Environment.
 B. Bannon, ed.
 Pp. 157-175.
 New York, NY: Rowman & Littlefield Publishers.

 Adriana Petryna is a professor of anthropology and directs the MD-PhD Program in Anthropology which trains physician-anthropologists in clinical medicine and social science at the University of Pennsylvania.
-Her books include Life Exposed: Biological Citizens after Chernobyl (Princeton) and When Experiments Travel: Clinical Trials and the Global Search for Human Subjects (Princeton).
+Her books include Life Exposed: Biological Citizens after Chernobyl (Princeton), When Experiments Travel: Clinical Trials and the Global Search for Human Subjects (Princeton), and Horizon Work: At the Edges of Knowledge in an Age of Runaway Climate Change (Princeton).
 She also co-edited Global Pharmaceuticals: Ethics, Markets, Practices (Duke) and When People Come First: Critical Studies in Global Health (Princeton).
 Petryna was a Faculty Fellow at Princeton University’s Center for Human Values and is a recent Guggenheim Fellow.